sseamonds/stock_data_tracker/README.md

 ## NOTES:
-- see docs/stock_tracker_overview.png for high level flow diagram
+- See docs/stock_tracker_overview.drawio.png for overall flow
+  - docs/stock_tracker_overview.drawio is the source, created via free giaram tool at: [draw.io](https://app.diagrams.net/)
 - see [yfinance](https://github.com/ranaroussi/yfinance) docs for general info on using the module
+  - see [Ticker class](https://github.com/ranaroussi/yfinance/wiki/Ticker#interface) for valid values for period arg above
+- *_runnable.py files are for local runs and and can operate on local dirs and postgres instance for testing.
+Each should have a corresponding lambdas/*.py file for running as lamndas in AWS
 - for nav data for CEF's, we call yfinance with and 'X' on both sides of the ticker
   - eg : XDSLX, XAWFX
   - this will cause the NAV (net asset value) to be populated in the 'Close' field and is how we get NAV data for CEF's
   - pricing and nav data go to separate prefixes named 'price' and 'nav'
-- see [Ticker class](https://github.com/ranaroussi/yfinance/wiki/Ticker#interface) for valid values for period arg above
-- S3 paths seem to be recognized and credentials picked up automagically using the s3fs module
+- S3 paths seem to be recognized and credentials picked up automagically having the s3fs module installed
-  - assuming you have credentials set up in ~/.aws
+  - assuming you have credentials set up in ~/.aws in a default profile
+- The scripts dir has json files which can be used to manually trigger lambdas
+  - for instance, instead of having a lambda trigger on a file upload, you can simulate it using bronze_bucket_event.json (assuming the file in reference is actually there)
+- When running code loclly which talks to postgres you'll need to set up USER_NAME, RDS_HOST (set to localhost), and DB_NAME env vars in a .env file

 ## Running cleaning/calcs scripts as lambdas:
 #### The Lambda version of the code is in the lambdas directory